-ProWritingAid has the most helpful free version among the applications we tested, but even it requires an upgrade to get the full benefits of the program.
+ProWritingAid and Ginger have the most helpful free versions among the applications we tested, but even they require an upgrade to get the full benefits of the programs.
 Free versions allow you to get a firsthand glimpse at the look and feel of the program and to see how it works.
 Testing free programs can help you decide which program works best for you before committing to one.

 Editing & Feedback

-I also wanted to see which programs detect issues the fastest and how smoothly they worked when I typed at my normal speed.
 Time is important when choosing editing software because if you have to wait around for the program to analyze your work, you might end up sending content with errors you didn’t see, especially in messaging applications.
-Many of these programs are intended for English language learners, so I also checked how accurate the translation features are in the software that have them.
+Many of these programs are intended for English language learners, so we also checked how accurate the translation features are in the software that have them.

-Because electronic composition has made it easier than ever to accidentally plagiarize material, I thought a plagiarism checker was a valuable addition to the software.
-I used material from our site to evaluate how good the checker is at identifying copied material.
+Because electronic composition has made it easier than ever to accidentally plagiarize material, we thought a plagiarism checker was a valuable addition to the software.
+We used material from our site to evaluate how good the checker is at identifying copied material.

 Ease of Use